Kangiriyanka/joe-farah/src/pages/projects/tk-music.md

 ### Scales on the harmonica

-A challenge when learning harmonica is figuring out what a position is and how it relates to the key  your harmonica is in.
+One challenge when learning the harmonica is figuring out what a "position" means and how it relates to the key your harmonica is in.
 There are 3 positions any one learning the mouth organ (comical term) gets exposed to.